abigailLorber/abigailLorber.github.io/projects/hms.md

 <img class="img-fluid" src="../img/hms.png">

-The HMS (Hotel Management System) was developed in order to keep track of different customers checking in and out of a hotel establishment.
+The HMS (Hotel Management System) was developed in order to keep track of rooms in a hotel and to log customers checking in and out of a hotel establishment.
+The HMS starts off empty; there are no rooms when the HMS is started, therefore rooms must be added through the Manage rooms option shown below.

 The HMS allows a user to choose between 6 different options:
   1. Manage rooms